Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 The Remains of the Day – Kazuo Ishiguro (1989)

-Winning the 1989 Booker Prize, The Remains of the Day is a book that details the life of Mr Stevens, an English butler who serves at a stately home called Darlington Hall.
+Winning the 1989 Booker Prize, The Remains of the Day is a fiction book that details the life of Mr Stevens, an English butler who serves at a stately home called Darlington Hall.
 As Mr Stevens takes a road trip to visit Miss Kenton, a former colleague, Kazuo Ishiguro paints a stunning portrait of a past riddled with the memories of two world wars, a society defined by class conditioning and the nature of love, servitude, and friendship.